CodeWithAloha/uipa_org/README.md

 After performing these steps, the application should be available at http://127.0.0.1:8000/ and look like:

 ![Image](https://github.com/CodeWithAloha/uipa/assets/15609358/f2e58505-418e-4747-83f9-96ecb02abd3f)

-## Docs

 # Attribution

 Many thanks to the [Open Knowledge Foundation Germany](https://www.okfn.de/) for their work on [Froide](https://github.com/okfde/froide).

-Their docs on the project are available here: [Read the documentation](http://froide.readthedocs.org/en/latest/) including a [Getting Started Guide](http://froide.readthedocs.org/en/latest/gettingstarted/).
+Their docs on the project are [available here](http://froide.readthedocs.org/en/latest/) including a [Getting Started Guide](http://froide.readthedocs.org/en/latest/gettingstarted/).

+Thanks to the [Public First Law Center](https://www.publicfirstlaw.org/) for providing guidance and hosting for the UIPA.org project.